ontola/openbesluitvorming/docs.md

 - An `@context` json object was added in ElasticSearch for [RDF](https://www.w3.org/RDF/) / [JSON-LD](https://json-ld.org) compliance.
 - A `discussed_at` field is added to AgendaItems and Documents.
 - The available keys in the resources still adhere to Popolo where possible, so they have not changed.
+- Text of extracted documents is now paginated, it's an array of pages.

 ## FAQ

+## How is your data standardized?

+Most of our data follows the international [Popolo](https://www.popoloproject.com) specification.
+We've added a couple of concepts, such as AgendaItems, which are namespaced under the Meeting ontology.
+This Meeting ontology is a [work in progress](https://github.com/openstate/open-raadsinformatie/issues/127).

+In the future, we hope to use the [VNG Open Raadsinformatie spec](https://github.com/VNG-Realisatie/Open-Raadsinformatie/) for serialization.

 ### Who's behind this project?